eldar-05/polechudes/README.md

-## It basic simple game based on tv show POLECHUDES or "Field of dreams"
+## It is basic game based on tv show POLECHUDES or "Field of dreams"